FDA-approved CAR T-cell Therapies

 ABECMA® (idecabtagene vicleucel)

-• For adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an antidCD38 monoclonal antibody.
+• For adult patients with relapsed or refractory multiple myeloma after two or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.

 BREYANZI® (lisocabtagene maraleucel)